Integrify/integrify-saml-auth/readme.md

 ### Introduction
 This accessory code can be installed into an Integrify instance and configured to allow SSO integration via SAML 2.0 with almost any identity provider (ADFS, OKTA, ping...).
-This is a will create a service initiated (your intergify site needs to be auth initiator) implementation with auto provisioning of authenticated users.
+This will create a service initiated (your intergify site needs to be auth initiator) implementation with auto provisioning of authenticated users.

 _NOTE: Active directory group membership, group provisioning, and manager sync are not within the scope of this client's implementation._

 ### What do I need?
 You will need the following items in order to properly install and configure this SAML 2.0 client into your Integrify installation:

-* Administrative access to you Integrify application server
+* Administrative access to your Integrify application server
 * Ability to run sql scripts against the Integrify consumers tables in the DB
-* Your identity provider's signing certificate in base64 format (to verify the SAML asertion when recieved)
+* Your identity provider's signing certificate in base64 format (to verify the SAML asertion when received)

 ### Installation